If you're concerned about saving for retirement – but you also want the potential for income increases – Allianz 222 Annuity may be a good choice.

 Issue age and minimum

-You must be age 80 or younger to purchase Allianz 222 Annuity.
+You should be between the ages of 0-80 in order to purchase Allianz 222 Annuity.

 The minimum initial premium payment is $20,000 for qualified and nonqualified money.